kallebelins/semantic-kernel-graph-docs/docs/examples/multi-agent.md

     ["output_format"] = "detailed_report"
 };

-// Execute simple workflow with automatic distribution var result = await coordinator.ExecuteSimpleWorkflowAsync(
+// Execute a small workflow with automatic distribution and merge aggregation.
+// The coordinator will dispatch tasks to the registered agents as required. var result = await coordinator.ExecuteSimpleWorkflowAsync(
     kernel,
     arguments,